- The Software Distribution folder contains temporary Windows Updates files.

-Several users reported that they are unable to boot to Safe Mode.
-If that’s the case, be sure to check our guide and see how to fix that issue.
+Several users reported that they were unable to boot to Safe Mode.
+If that’s the case, check our guide and see how to fix that issue.

-Hope that this Windows 10 guide helped resolve the issue, and your Windows updates are back on track.
+We hope that this guide helped resolve the issue and that your Windows updates are back on track.

-For any other possible solutions or questions you may have, don’t hesitate to reach for the comments section below and we will surely take a look.
+Should you know more solutions, don’t hesitate to reach for the comments section below, and we will undoubtedly take a look.